amberframework/docs/guides/create-new-app.md

 * `-d` This specifies the database driver to use.
 It defaults to pg, for PostgreSQL.
 * `-t` This specifies the template rendering engine.
 It defaults to slang, the Slim-inspired templating language.
-* `--deps` This will download and install project dependencies for you, to save the additional step of having to type `shards install`.

 Amber generates the [directory structure](https://github.com/amberframework/online-docs/tree/77946b0fbe0e43bff1a43e42ac904d10ff436067/guides/getting-started/Installation/directory-structure.md#directory-structure) along with files necessary for the application.